-- Supporting Christian education and the implementation of SIAMs recommendations - Working with pupils one-to-one and in small groups - Leading Godly Play sessions - Facilitating church visits to All Saints' Church 'It's a privilege to be able to explore the stories of the Bible and our everyday experiences with the children, listening to their ideas and always learning from them.'
+- Supporting Christian education and the implementation of SIAMs recommendations - Working with pupils one-to-one and in small groups - Leading Godly Play sessions - Facilitating church visits to All Saints' Church

+'It's a privilege to be able to explore the stories of the Bible and our everyday experiences with the children, listening to their ideas and always learning from them.'
 Helena

 From a very short survey, asking what they like about visiting the church or about my work with them, the children all mentioned the activities.

 I like going to the church (y1; couldn't say why, just 'because I like it ')

 I like going to the church when there are stations.
 It's fun.
-(Y6; of harvest experience etc.)

-I like it when you tell the stories with all the things and you act it with them. (y6, Godly play)

-I like all the stories best. (y3)
+(Y6; of harvest experience etc.) I like it when you tell the stories with all the things and you act it with them. (y6, Godly play) I like all the stories best. (y3)

 SAMPFORD ARUNDEL PRIMARY AND STAWLEY PRIMARY (sited at Appley)

-These two schools are federated, which means that they share a Head teacher who divides her time between the two schools.
-Neither of these is a church school so there is little formal contact between the parish church and the staff/pupils.
-Under a previous resident member of staff, who was also a C of E reader, there was a flourishing campfire church run after school.
-Village residents obviously know who have children of this age group who attend the schools.
+These schools are federated i.e. they share a Head teacher who divides her time between the schools.
+Neither of these are church schools so there is little formal contact between the parish church and the staff/pupils.
+Under a previous member of staff, who was also a Lay reader, there was a flourishing campfire church run after school.

 SENIOR SCHOOLS

 Senior school education is based either in Wellington at Court Fields Community School or in Wiveliscombe at Kingsmead Community School.
 A few children are transported to 'out of area' schools due to their parent's workplace being in Taunton or its surrounding area.
 There are also private fee-paying schools in Wellington (Wellington School) and Taunton (King's College, Queen's College and Taunton School).
 All the private schools have sixth forms.
 Court Fields and Kingsmead schools feed pupils into either Richard Huish Sixth Form College, Taunton or Bridgwater and Taunton College which runs some courses in Bridgwater and others in Taunton.

 THE BENEFICE OF WEST TONE

-This is a newly created benefice consisting of the following churches:-Ashbrittle including Greenham (2 churches in one parish)
+This is a newly created benefice consisting of the following churches:-

-Bathealton

-Kittisford
+\Ashbrittle including Greenham (2 churches in one parish)

+- \Bathealton

+- \Kittisford

-Rockwell Green
+- Rockwell Green

-Sampford Arundel
+- Sampford Arundel

-Stawley and
+- \Stawley and

-Thorne St Margaret including Holywell Lake (no church in the village)
+- Thorne St Margaret including Holywell Lake (no church)

+\These parishes function as one parish with a joint PCC and rotate a Sunday service.

-Some churches have worked together in the past but the current group has never been in existence.
+Some churches have worked together in the past but the current group has never been in existence until now.
 These are all rural parishes except for Rockwell Green, which is largely an adjunct to Wellington.
 Rockwell Green could be regarded as a town church, but the area is regarded as a village by the local community.
 Four estates have recently been built, or are under construction, in Rockwell Green and these have affected the demographic population.
 Plans are also being drawn up to apply for planning permission for a fifth estate and a large nursing home.

 POPULATION OF EACH PARISH

-Figures are the latest available for each parish and some are considerably out of date e.g. Rockwell Green, they also vary between civil and parish boundaries
+Figures are the latest available for each parish and some are considerably out of date e.g. Rockwell Green, they also vary between civil and parish boundaries.

 - 325 Ashbrittle including Greenham

 - 194 Bathealton

 - 133 Kittisford

 - 2859 Rockwell Green including Holywell Lake

 - 294 Sampford Arundel

 - 279 Stawley including Appley and Tracebridge

-- N/A Thorne St Margaret
+- N/A Thorne St Margaret (approximately 110 without Holywell Lake)

+THE CHURCHES AND VILLAGES OF WEST TONE BENEFICE

 ST JOHN THE BAPTIST'S CHURCH ASHBRITTLE